-Dan Murphy’s is particularly tech heavy.
+Dan Murphy’s is particularly tech-heavy.
 We assume there’s no performance or integration issues with all that tech.
-We also assume they have solid data management processes and they’re happy with the return on investment, as we felt they may have areas of duplication.
+We also assume they have solid data management processes and they’re happy with their ROI, as we felt they may have some duplication.

 Liquorland has some nice additional customer experience touches like the “Order with” and “Pairs with” options.
 We liked these.
 Their martech approach to cover key functionality with 1 or 2 core applications seems sensible.
 It probably keeps their finance team happy too.